A Wall of Silence: Reception

 The film was generally well-received, proving to be a success with Argentine film critics.
 Although this was a period when Argentine film audiences were more enthralled with viewing politics through the gaze of melodrama and rock music.
-Redgrave was praised for her performance, especially for the striking similarities betweens her character and her real-life persona as supporter of sometimes unpopular minority causes.
+Redgrave was praised for her performance, especially for the striking similarities between her character and her real-life persona as supporter of sometimes unpopular minority causes.